nodejs/node/doc/api/http2.md

 * `headers` {[Headers Object][]}
 * `options` {Object}
   * `statCheck` {Function}
+  * `onError` {Function} Callback function invoked in the case of an Error before send
   * `getTrailers` {Function} Callback function invoked to collect trailer headers.
   * `offset` {number} The offset position at which to begin reading